How the itchy rash of nickel drives millions of North Americans into a frenzy of discomfort.

-But at least I am in good company: nickel allergy affects up to one in seven women.
-That means I have around two million Canadian sisters suffering along with me.
+But at least I am in good company.
+Nickel’s itchy allergic rash affects up to one in seven North American women.
 Of course, nickel allergy affects men as well, but in smaller numbers.

-The incidence of nickel allergy shot up in the 1990s; it used to hover at about 10 per cent of women, but has grown to 14 per cent.
+The incidence of nickel allergy shot up in the 1990s.
+It used to hover at about 10 per cent of women, but has grown to 14 per cent.
 That’s because of the popularity of body piercing, the most common cause of the reaction.

 When the wrong type of piercing tool is used, corrosion causes the release of nickel ions, which can leach onto the skin.
 The same goes for studs used while the ear lobes are healing.

 For those of us contending with the allergy, earrings, other piercings and rings are obvious triggers.
 But like my jeans fastener, other nickel encounters are less apparent.

 A glasses wearer may not initially make the connection between a line of red bumps and contact with a pair of nickel-laden spectacles, while a woman may wonder what is happening to her as an underwire bra rests against her irritated skin.

 Nickel allergy sufferer Kathy Weber of Stroudsburg, Pennsylvania recalls her also-allergic 9-year-old daughter’s reaction to a more obscure object.
 “She brought home her new trumpet – an instrument she’d been excited to get – and played it frequently over the next few days,” Weber says.

 Her daughter soon developed itchy, blistering lips.
 Some quick Internet research uncovered a high nickel content in that particular mouthpiece.
 Kathy bought a poly-carbonate mouthpiece for her daughter and gave the nickel one to her trumpet-playing husband.